Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms: Kernelized Algorithms for Metric and Preference Learning

-where in above we identified the space of linear maps on $V$ with $V\otimes V$ using $\inn{\cdot,\cdot}_{\mathcal{H}}$. \item Moreover, by choosing an orthonormal basis for $V$, there is a one to one correspondence between solutions of \ref{eq:finite-representer} with the solutions of the following problem in $\R^{m}$.
+where in above we identified the space of linear maps on $V$ with $V\otimes V$ using $\inn{\cdot,\cdot}_{\mathcal{H}}$. \item Moreover, by choosing an orthonormal basis for $V$, there is a one-to-one correspondence between solutions of \ref{eq:finite-representer} with the solutions of the following problem in $\R^{m}$.

 and one to one correspondence between the solutions of \ref{eq:FT} with the solutions of the following problem in $\R^{m}$,

 where $\mathbb{S}^{m}_{+}$ denotes space of symmetric positive definite matrices on $\R^{m}$ and for $u\in \R^{m}$ and $A\in\mathbb{S}^{m}_{+}$,